STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    /threads{locality#0/worker-thread#3}/count/cumulative,1,0.0025904,[s],33

-The command ``--hpx:print-counter-format`` takes values ``csv`` and ``csv-short`` to generate CSV formatted counter values with header.
+The command ``--hpx:print-counter-format`` takes values ``csv`` and ``csv-short`` to generate CSV formatted counter values with a header.

 With format as csv: